angyn3/Tech-Blog/README.md

 ## Description
-A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+A CMS-style blog site similar to a wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well

 ## Installation
 To set up the project on your local machine, follow these steps:

 1.Clone the repository: git clone <repository_url>
-2.Navigate to the project directory: cd Tech-savvy 3.Install the dependencies: npm install
+2.Navigate to the project directory: cd Tech-Blog 3.Install the dependencies: npm install

-`npm i`
-`npm run seed`
-`npm run watch`

 ## Usage
 To start the server, run the following command:

-`node  .\seeds\seed.js`

-`npx nodemon server.js`
+`node server.js`

-.

 ## Language and Technology Used